liquidunderground/total-conversion/docs/zones/frz-frozen-record.md

 ## Author's Notes

 You can think of FRZ as a hybrid ice/library/military map.
-A chilling atmosphere of military defense mixed with vast, almost labyrinthian libraries
+Somewhere between the Great Library of Alexandria and Shadow Moses Island.
+Stealth mechanics, turrets and such are a natural here.

+## Additional Ideas

+- Structure the facility like a tower/silo around a giant rosetta stone-like structure (PixL)
+- Include a frosty cave with ice water sections, requiring elemental shields to pass (Ghostenks)